 The Austin Bar Association invites you to participate in a 21-Day Racial Equity Habit-Building Challenge to explore and deepen our awareness and engagement in issues of racial equality.
-The challenge begins July 1 and will conclude on July 29 (21 business days).

-We will be utilizing the following curriculum for the challenge.
 The curriculum, shared by the Bar Association of San Francisco, was developed by one of their member firms, Lieff Cabraser Heimann & Bernstein, whose Employment Practice Group curated the syllabus following the model established by diversity expert, Dr. Eddie Moore, Jr.